-Table 38.4: Matters of Control for Activities in the Open Space and Recreation Zones 38.13.1 Rule 38.9.16: Restaurants and cafes that are accessory to a permitted activity and are located further than 50m from a Residential Zone in the Civic Spaces Zone, Informal Recreation Zone, Active Sports and Recreation Zone, CPZ, CPZ (Golf), CPZ (Camping Ground): a.
-Scale and intensity of the activity on recreation use and amenity values; b.
-Public access to, and use of the open space; c.
-Traffic generation, access and parking; and d.
-Infrastructure and servicing, including the provision of storage and loading/service areas.
-38.13.2 Rules 38.9.24 and 38.9.25: Construction and alteration of buildings in the Community Purpose Camping Ground Zone: a.
+Table 38.4: Matters of Control for Activities in the Open Space and Recreation Zones 38.13.2 Rules 38.9.25 and 38.9.26: Construction and alteration of buildings in the Community Purpose Camping Ground Zone: a.
 Building location, character, scale and form. b.
 External appearance including materials and colours. c.
 Infrastructure and servicing, access and parking. d.
 Natural hazards.
-38.13.3 Rule 38.9.28: Construction of vehicle access and car parking areas accessory to permitted activities up to 200m 2 : a.
+38.13.3 Rule 38.9.29: Construction of vehicle access and car parking areas accessory to permitted activities up to 200m 2 : a.
 Traffic generation, access and parking; b.
 Public access to, and use of, the open space; c.
 Pedestrian and vehicle access; and d.
 Landscaping.